rotsoc/programming/README.md

 f(y) =ay.
 When the program is done, the vector u is an approximation to the vector {y(nh)}1000n=0.
 If you have time over, plot both the approximation and the exact solution in the same figure and compare the result.

+## Exercise 3

+# Kata

+The challenge is fairly simple: given a file containing one word per line, print out all the combinations of words that are anagrams; each line in the output contains all the words from the input that are anagrams of each other.